 - Damage that makes your phone unusable – If you damage your phone and your phone becomes unusable, you are usually covered.

-- Cracked screens – Some cell phone protection benefits exclude cracked screens that do not affect your phone’s functionality.
+- Cracked screens – Most cell phone protection benefits exclude cracked screens that do not affect your phone’s functionality.
+Some cell phone protection benefits require that your phone not be able to make or receive calls.

 - Prepaid phones – Prepaid phones plans are frequently excluded from coverage.
 American Express and Chase exclude prepaid phones.
 Wells Fargo’s insurance does not exclude prepaid phones.